 The Coral Sprint Trophy Handicap is among Saturday’s top contests and Seymour Biz believes that a grey can make hay, in this valuable sprint.
+You can find all recent UK horse racing analysis and previews from Seymour Biz in his weekly Saturday Horse Racing Tips column.

 As the flat season stutters on towards the end we have two very good meetings to look at this weekend, at York and Newmarket.
 Looking forward we have Champions weekend at Ascot and the Racing Post Trophy meeting at Doncaster later in the month, that’s about it before the jumps get going in earnest in early November.
 But this weekends racing is an opportunity for the 2-year-olds to strut their stuff.
 At York we have a listed race, the Rockingham, and that looks a good betting race so I have highlighted that below, along with two excellent handicaps.
 At Newmarket is the second leg of the Autumn double, the Cesarawitch, which is preceeded by three 2-year-old trials, the Zetland, the Autumn and the Dewhurst Stakes.
 For these John Gosden sends two of his stars for two of the races and Andre Fabre sends one of his over from France for the other.
 So respectively the fancies for these races are; Waldstern, Persian King and Too Darn Hot.
 However to look for value in Saturday’s TV offerings I have chosen three races from York and the Cesarawitch for this weeks Lucky Fifteen and here are my thoughts.